GNOME/orca/REMOTE-CONTROLLER-COMMANDS.md

 # Orca D-Bus Service Commands Reference

-This document lists all commands, getters, and setters available via Orca's D-Bus Remote Controller interface.
+This document lists all commands (205), runtime getters (95), and runtime setters (89) available via Orca's D-Bus Remote Controller interface.

 The service can be accessed at: